ToddThomson/tsproject/README.md

-# tsproject
+# TsProject
-A node module for compiling typescript projects and bundles.
-The tsconfig.json project configuration file is used to provide a compilation context for source files, bundles and compile options.
+TsProject is a Typescript compiler and external module bundler which utilizes the Typescript project configuration file, tsconfig.json, to provide a compilation context for source files, bundles and compile options.

+TsProject produces a compiled output stream of vinyl files for further processing in the gulp build pipeline.

+# Why TsProject?
+TsProject provides 2 new features:

+1. <b>A single Typescript project build context</b>.
+TsProject uses the new tsconfig.json Typescript project file introduced in Typescript version 1.5 to configure source files, bundles and compile options.

+2. <b>Single file bundles for packaging of Typescript, javascript and Typescript definition files</b>.
+TsProject bundles file dependencies of external Typescript modules at compilation time rather than relying on build tools (AMD Optimizer, r.js for example ) further down in the build pipeline.

 # Bundles
-tsproject supports bundles within the tsconfig.json project file.
+TsProject supports bundles within the tsconfig.json project file.
 Each bundle contains a name, a source file and optional bundle options.
-The typescript source file and its dependencies are packaged as a single typescript file and output with the bundle name.
-The typescript bundle is compiled with javascript and declaration files generated.
+The Typescript source file and its dependencies are packaged as a single Typescript file and output with the bundle name.
+The Typescript bundle is compiled to a single js javascript file and a single d.ts declaration file.

 ```
 {
+    "compilerOptions": {
+        "module": "amd",
+        "target": "es5",
+        "noResolve": false,
+        "declaration": true,
+        "diagnostics": true
+    },

+    "files": [
+        "index.ts",
+        "page.ts",
+        "common.ts",
+    ],

     "bundles": {
         "app": {
             "source": "page.ts",